GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.1/Feedback from Version 1.md

 Some suggestions for potential digital activity components included: library PC user addresses, though this was noted to be sensitive, and not available openly, nationally; Census data, when released, of the areas that were assigned paper copies in advance, and areas that requested paper copies during the Census period; and the CDRC's Internet User Classification.

 Other domains were also suggested.
 One user suggested that 'impacts of digital exclusion' could also be included within the methodology.
-Suggested
+Suggested indicators for this component included the use of specific indices within the English Indices of Deprivation, such as access to services; and the use of Transport for Greater Manchester's 'Greater Manchester Accessibility Layer', or GMAL.

-It is important for the team to follow up on these methodological components.
+It is important for the team to follow up on these potential methodological components.
+Not all of the datasets are openly available, or available across the relevant geographies.

 Fourth domain - IMD access to services, GM transport accessibility Validity of using IMD as a composite indicator already